JHU-Delivery-Robot/Navigation/README.md

 Next, [install vcpkg](https://vcpkg.io/en/getting-started.html).

 Clone this repository using `git clone --recurse-submodules https://github.com/JHU-Delivery-Robot/Navigation.git` and open the Navigation directory in a terminal.
-Next, we install the vcpkg package manager by running `./vcpkg/bootstrap-vcpkg.sh` from the root directory of this project.

 Now, use the following commands to build the executables:
 1. First, you create your *build* folder by running: `CC=/usr/local/opt/gcc/bin/gcc-11 CXX=/usr/local/opt/gcc/bin/g++-11 meson setup build`